robstoll/atrium/README.md

 Three things to notice here:
 1. we make use of a [feature extractor with class reference](#within-expectation-functions--feature-extractors).
 2. We use the overload which expects an `assertionCreator`-lambda.
 This way subsequent expectations are still made on `Person` and not on `children`.
+3. We have not used a type parameter in contrast to the previous example, because Person is final and doesn't have type parameters by its own.
+If it were open, we would again use `fun <T: Person> Expect<T>.toHaveNumberOfChildren` so that this expectation function is also available on subtypes of Person.

 Its usage is then as follows: